tkishel/pe_tune/README.md

 # JVM Summary: Using 768 MB per Puppet Server JRuby for pe-master.puppetdebug.vlan
 ```

 This module outputs node-specific settings by default.
-With a monolithic infrastructure, the output could be saved to a common/default YAML file.
-With a split infrastructure, the output would need to be saved to node-specific YAML files included in a node-specific hierarchy.
+That output needs to be saved to node-specific YAML files included in a node-specific hierarchy.

 For example: